raphi6/Efficient-and-Advanced-Finite-Difference-Schemes-for-Hestons-PDE/README.md

 Introduction :

-	This program provides an implementation as described in the report, it prices European Call options under the Heston Stochastic Volatility model by Finite Difference Methods.
-This is done by discretising over non-uniform grids and applying ADI schemes.
+	This program provides an implementation as described in the report, it prices European Call options under the Heston Stochastic Volatility model by Finite Difference Methods to solve the PDE.
+This is done by:

+  	- Discretising over non-uniform grids
+   	- Utilising "the ubiquitous Kronecker product"
+    	- Applying ADI time stepping schemes.

       	There are also functions to plot results and analysis.

 How to Use my Program :